bipinkrish/Link-Bypasser-Bot/README.md

 ## Help

 * If you are deploying on VPS, watch videos on how to set/export Environment Variables.
+OR you can set in `config.json` file

 * Terabox Cookie